keitaroinc/docker-ckan/Readme.md

 USER ckan
 ```

-### Adding prerun scripts
+### Adding init and afterinit scripts
 You can add scripts to CKAN custom images and copy them to the *docker-entrypoint.d* directory.
+Any *.sh or *.py file in that directory will be executed before the main initialization script (prerun.py) is executed.

+You can add scripts to CKAN custom images and copy them to the *docker-afterinit.d* directory.
 Any *.sh or *.py file in that directory will be executed after the main initialization script (prerun.py) is executed.

 ## Build
 To build a CKAN image run: